-\textbf{Training of NFH-SEM.} Rather than optimizing all loss components simultaneously, we adopt a staged training strategy for NFH-SEM to ensure stability and efficiency.
-The training is divided into three consecutive stages.
-In the first stage, the neural field is supervised solely using SfM depth information by minimizing $\mathcal{L}_{\text{depth}}$ and the regularization term $\mathcal{R}_s$.
-This step initializes the SDF representation in the neural field with a coarse geometry prior, improving convergence stability.
-In the second stage, we introduce surface gradient cues from 4Q-BSE images into the neural field and jointly optimize the model $\mathcal{F}$ by minimizing $\mathcal{L}_{\text{BSE}}$ and $\mathcal{R}_{\Phi}$.
-At this stage, shadow masking is not yet applied, since the surface normals and parameters $\Phi$ are not sufficiently optimized to reliably detect shadowed regions.
+\textbf{Three-stage training.} To effectively integrate hybrid geometric cues into the neural field while maintaining training stability, we adopt a three-stage training strategy.
+In the first stage, the neural field is supervised only by coarse depth information through $\mathcal{L}_{d}$ and $\mathcal{R}_s$.
+This step initializes the SDF of the neural field with a coarse geometric prior, facilitating subsequent optimization.
+In the second stage, we incorporate surface gradient cues from 4Q-BSE images and jointly optimize the model $\mathcal{F}$ by minimizing $\mathcal{L}_{\text{BSE}}$ and $\mathcal{R}_{\Phi}$.
+This phase enables the neural field to learn the correlation between surface normals and BSE responses.
+Shadow masking is not yet applied at this stage, since the surface normals and the parameters $\Phi$ are still being refined and cannot reliably distinguish shadowed regions.
 In the third stage, we activate dynamic shadow masking in $\mathcal{L}_{\text{BSE}}$ to exclude shadow regions from supervision.
-This refinement stage improves both the accuracy of the reconstructed microstructure geometry and the model $\mathcal{F}$.
+This refinement stage further enhances both the geometric fidelity of the reconstructed microstructures and the accuracy of the model $\mathcal{F}$.
 The overall training objective $\mathcal{L}$ is defined as:

-Here, $\beta$ denotes the training step, with stage boundaries $t_1=1000$, $t_2=2000$, and $t_3=3000$. $\mathcal{L}_{\text{BSE}}(1)$ and $\mathcal{L}_{\text{BSE}}(S)$ represent the BSE loss computed without and with shadow masking, respectively.
-We set $\lambda_1$ to 0.5 for the TPL samples and 0.1 for the pollen and SiC samples, while $\lambda_2$, $\lambda_3$, and $\lambda_4$ are set to 0.1, 1.0, and 1.0 across all samples.
-The network was optimized using the Adam optimizer~\cite{adam} with a learning rate of 0.01.
-At each iteration, 256 rays were randomly sampled, with 1024 points along each ray.
-Training was conducted on a workstation equipped with an AMD 5950X CPU, NVIDIA RTX 4090 GPU, and 128\,GB RAM.
-The entire training process of one microstructure consists of 3000 iterations and takes only about 2 minutes, demonstrating the high efficiency of our method.

-After training the neural field, we discretize the space into a 512 $\times$ 512 $\times$ 512 voxel grid and infer the SDF value at each vertex.
-These SDF values are then converted into meshes using the Marching Cubes algorithm~\cite{Marching_cubes_98} to generate the visualized 3D models shown in our experiments.
-Since the neural field provides a continuous representation of space, SDF values can be inferred at arbitrary locations, enabling users to extract models at any desired resolution.